michaelmeckl/Laser-Eye/Readme.md

+Adjusted the code (Original author: 1996scarlet) to fit our needs for the "Praxisseminar" course at the University of Regensburg in the summer semester 2020 as a webcam eye-tracking library that would work well enough to extract precise enough data to measure a user's workload while playing a video game.

+# Original Documentation below:

-# Laser Eye : Gaze Estimation via Deep Neural Networks
+## Laser Eye : Gaze Estimation via Deep Neural Networks

 ![BootJump](./asset/logo.webp)